ethicalabs-ai/BlossomTuneLLM-MLX/README.md

 ## Running Federated Training

-You can run BlossomTuneMLX in two primary modes: a simple simulation on a single machine, or a true federated setup across multiple machines on your local network.
+You can run BlossomTuneLLM-MLX in two primary modes: a simple simulation on a single machine, or a true federated setup across multiple machines on your local network.

 ### Scenario 1: Running a Simulation on a Single Machine